 Indexed on: 16 Jan '17Published on: 16 Jan '17Published in: arXiv - Mathematics - Combinatorics

 An edge-coloured path is rainbow if its edges have distinct colours.
-For a connected graph $G$, the rainbow connection number (resp. strong rainbow connection number) of $G$ is the minimum number of colours required to colour the edges of $G$ so that, any two vertices of $G$ are connected by a rainbow path (resp. rainbow geodesic).
+An edge-coloured graph is said to be rainbow connected if any two vertices are connected by a rainbow path, and strongly rainbow connected if any two vertices are connected by a rainbow geodesic.
+The (strong) rainbow connection number of a graph is the minimum number of colours needed to make the graph (strongly) rainbow connected.
 These two graph parameters were introduced by Chartrand, Johns, McKeon and Zhang in 2008.
-Krivelevich and Yuster generalised this concept to the vertex-coloured setting.
-Similarly, Liu, Mestre and Sousa introduced the version which involves total-colourings.
+As an extension, Krivelevich and Yuster proposed the concept of rainbow vertex-connection.
+The topic of rainbow connection in graphs drew much attention and various similar parameters were introduced, mostly dealing with undirected graphs.
 Dorbec, Schiermeyer, Sidorowicz and Sopena extended the concept of the rainbow connection to digraphs.
-In this paper, we consider the (strong) total rainbow connection number of digraphs.
-Results on the (strong) total rainbow connection number of biorientations of graphs, tournaments and cactus digraphs are presented.
+In this paper, we consider the (strong) rainbow vertex-connection number of digraphs.
+Results on the (strong) rainbow vertex-connection number of biorientations of graphs, cycle digraphs, circulant digraphs and tournaments are presented.